kubad9/KubD9/README.md

 - 👋 Hi, I’m Kuba
-- 👀 I’m interested in making games and programs.
+- 👀 I’m interested in making games for fun
-- 🌱 I’m currently learning C++ and JavaScript.